HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/portal_admin_tools/cfg_wizard/usage/cw_cfg_remote.md

     -   Check the values of the SOAP connection properties.
     -   Start the remote server in listener mode if you are not already running the server in listener mode.
-        -   AIX® HP-UX Linux™ Solaris: ./ConfigEngine.sh start-listner
+        -   AIX® Linux™: ./ConfigEngine.sh start-listener
-        -   IBM® i: ConfigEngine.sh start-listner
-        -   Windows™:ConfigEngine.bat start-listner
+        -   Windows™:ConfigEngine.bat start-listener
 3. Click **Send to Remote System** to start your configuration on the remote system.

     **Note:**